trent-fisher/zap_training_docs/src/crm/companies.md

 ---

-## Integration with Other Modules
+## Integration with Other pages

 ### Companies and Contacts

-When creating a **Company Contact** in the Contacts module:
+When creating a **Company Contact** in the Contacts page:
-- You must first have the company created in this module
+- You must first have the company created in this page
 - The contact will be linked to the company
 - Company details flow through to contact records